-In Autumn, usually mid-November, Dodan-Tsutsuji trees turn into brilliant red.
+In Autumn, usually mid-November, Dodan-Tsutsuji azalea trees turn into brilliant red.
 During the season, visitors can enter the guest room of the main hall.
 The view of colored leaves from the guest room is absolutely stunning, like a living painting.
 There is also the lit-up in evenings during the season.
 You will be amazed by fiery-red azalea trees lit-up in the dark.

 Access : From Osaka, or Kyoto, It takes 2 hours and a half by JR train to Toyooka or Kinosaki station.

 Taxi : 30-minute by car or taxi from JR Toyooka station on the JR Sanin Main line, or 45-minute drive from Kinosaki Onsen Hot springs.